gridatek/supabase/MIGRATION_GUIDE.md

 ## What Was Removed

+✅ **All deleted for simplicity:**

 - ❌ `Makefile` - Replaced with `package.json` scripts
-- ❌ `scripts/migrate.sh` - Supabase CLI handles this
+- ❌ `scripts/` folder - Supabase CLI handles migrations
-- ❌ `scripts/seed.sh` - Use Supabase CLI directly
-- ❌ `docker/compose.yml` - Supabase CLI manages Docker
+- ❌ `docker/` folder - Supabase CLI manages Docker automatically

+Everything is now in:
+- `package.json` - All commands
-- ❌ `docker/.env` - Configuration in `supabase/config.toml`
+- `supabase/config.toml` - All configuration

 ## What Stays